kkirchheim/pytorch-ood/README.md

 ## License
-The code is licensed Apache 2.0.
+The code is licensed under Apache 2.0.
 We have taken care to make sure any third party code included or adapted has compatible (permissive) licenses such as MIT, BSD, etc.
 The legal implications of using pre-trained models in commercial services are, to our knowledge, not fully understood.